-In July 2014, Neima, a Technical Assistant at the Ministry of Health in Liberia, was appointed as the National Ebola Coordinator at the Liberian Red Cross – leading a team of 100 staff members and 2850 volunteers and managing a US$25 million response budget.
-“Liberia had few health care workers with my expertise so I was highly needed in the fight [against Ebola] at that time,” says Neima.
+In July 2014, Neima, a Technical Assistant at the Ministry of Health in Liberia, was appointed as the National Ebola Coordinator at the Liberian Red Cross – leading a team of 100 staff members and 2,850 volunteers, managing a US$25 million response budget.
+“Liberia had few healthcare workers with my expertise, so I was highly needed in the fight [against Ebola] at that time,” says Neima.

-At the time Neima joined the Liberian Red Cross, there was very little information about Ebola which was alarming for her and other health care workers.
-“International flights were shutting down their services to Liberia; there were mass movements of people that had money and foreign visas out of Liberia.”
+At the time Neima joined the Liberian Red Cross, there was very little information about Ebola, which was alarming for her and other healthcare workers.
+“International flights were shutting down their services to Liberia; there were mass movements of people who had money and foreign visas out of Liberia.”

-Neima also had to draw on the soft skills she learned while on-Award such as negotiation and community engagement.
-These skills were especially put to the test when it came to dealing with the bodies of Ebola victims safely – without infecting health workers or the 150 burial volunteers on her team.
-Communities were generally resistant to having Ebola bodies buried in their vicinity – blaming burials for the spread of the disease – and even resorted to rioting, causing a backlog in burials.
+Neima also had to draw on the soft skills she learned while on-Award, such as negotiation and community engagement.
+These skills were put to the test when it came to safely dealing with the bodies of Ebola victims without infecting health workers or the 150 burial volunteers on her team.
+Communities were generally resistant to having Ebola bodies buried in their vicinity, blaming burials for the spread of the disease, and even resorted to rioting, causing a backlog in burials.
 The Liberian Red Cross successfully held meetings with government officials and community leaders to discuss how and where they could dispose of the bodies safely.
 Despite the challenges faced, due to Neima’s extensive training on protective gear, no Liberian Red Cross volunteer or staff member contracted Ebola.

-Apart from technical knowledge Awardees gain through their scholarships, an important aspect of the Australia Awards programme is to equip Alumni with the ability to make significant contributions to their home countries as leaders.
+Apart from the technical knowledge Awardees gain through their scholarships, an important aspect of the Australia Awards program is to equip Alumni with the ability to make significant contributions to their home countries as leaders.
 Neima says she relied on these lessons from her experience in Australia to get through her tasks.
-“I was fresh from school in Australia and was well equipped with my MPH and I also learned that it’s good to believe in yourself and the work you do which was my greatest asset.”
+“I was fresh out of school in Australia and was well equipped with my MPH.
+I also learned that it is good to believe in yourself and the work you do, which was my greatest asset.”